Kim (Korean surname): Hamchang

 The Hamchang Kim clan trace their origin to the founder of the little-known Gaya confederacy state of Goryeong Gaya, King Taejo.
 His alleged tomb, rediscovered in the sixteenth century, is still preserved by the modern-day members of the clan.
 This clan numbered only 26,300 members in the 2000 South Korean census.

 Gwangsan

 The Gwangsan Kim clan was one of the most prominent clans during Joseon.
 The Gwangsan Kims are the descendants of Kim Heung-gwang (김흥광, 金興光), who was the third prince of Sinmu of Silla, its 45th monarch.

 Yaseong

 The Yaseong Kim clan is from Yeongdeok County.
 The name Yeongdeok replaced an earlier name, Yaseong, which means 'city in the wilderness', and dates its origins back to Silla.

 Cheongpung

 The Cheongpung Kim clan was one of the aristocratic families during the Joseon.
 Two queens were from this clan during that period.
 Several members of the clan also became prime ministers.

 Yonan

-The Yonan Kim clan was an aristocratic family clan that had members in high government positions during the Joseon era.
-Six members of the clan were prime ministers.
-The founder of the Yonan Kim clan was Kim Sŏm-han, a descendant of Kim Al-chi.
+The Yonan Kim clan was an aristocratic clan that had members in high government positions and included members of the royal family through marriage during the Joseon era.
+Six members of the clan were prime ministers, and three women of the clan became royal consorts, including one Grand Prince's consort and two Princes' consorts.
+The clan also produced Queen Inmok, (1584 – 1632), who was the clan's 14th-generation descendant, and Queen Consort of King Seonjo of Joseon.
+Additionally, Kim Hŭi (? – 1531), a 12th-generation descendant of the lineage, married Princess Hyohye, and became son-in-law of Jungjong of Joseon, receiving the title Lord Consort Yeonseong (Yŏnsŏng-wi).The founder of the Yonan Kim clan was Kim Sŏm-han, who is believed to be a descendant of Kim Al-chi.